AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

 Before we begin architecting your Apache Iceberg Lakehouse, it’s essential to perform a self-audit to clearly define your requirements.
 Document answers to the following questions:

 1. **Where is my data currently?**
-   Understanding where your data resides—whether on-premises, in the cloud, or across multiple locations—helps you plan for migration, integration, and governance challenges.
+   Understanding where your data resides: whether on-premises, in the cloud, or across multiple locations, helps you plan for migration, integration, and governance challenges.

 2. **Which of my data is the most accessed by different teams?**
    Identifying the most frequently accessed datasets ensures you prioritize optimizing performance for these critical assets.